 Our Commitment to Innovation

-We are so excited to bring this new approach to our platform and improve how we connect the best equipment and products to the people who need it.
+We are so excited to bring this new approach to our procurement management capabilities and how we connect the best equipment and products to the people who need it.
 At the end of the day, these advancements bring us even closer to our initial goal with the Marketplace: to help operators find what they need in just a few clicks—and give providers, suppliers, and manufacturers increased utilization and revenue.

 And this is just the beginning.
 I can’t wait to share what else we’re developing to merge the worlds of tech and grit with perfect harmony.